redhat-sap/sap-workshops/sap-hana-rhel8/README.md

 ## Environment Setup Lab

 This lab has two parts.
-In the first part, you set up the lab environment.
-In the second part, which is optional, you download the installation media for SAP HANA<sup>(R)</sup>, platform edition or SAP HANA, express edition, and then upload it to the lab environment.
+In the first part, you will provision the lab environment.
+In the second part, which is optional, you will download the installation media for SAP HANA<sup>(R)</sup> platform edition or SAP HANA express edition, and then upload it to the lab environment.

-If you plan to install SAP HANA, Red Hat<sup>(R)</sup> recommends that you begin the process now so that you can continue with the course while the download proceeds in the background.
-See the <<download>> section for the steps you need to get started.
+If you plan to download SAP HANA, we recommend to start the process now so you can continue with the course while the download proceeds in the background.
+See the [download](#download-sap-hana-installation-media) section for the steps you need to get started.

 **Goals**

 - Review lab prerequisites
-- Set up and access the lab environment
+- Provision and access the lab environment
 - Download the SAP HANA software

 **Prerequisites**